Meloni's Deepfake Battle: AI's Political Tool

 An AI-made lingerie image targeting Italy’s leader shows how synthetic media can humiliate rivals and push Rome toward tougher enforcement.

 Giorgia Meloni is not just denouncing a fake image; she is using it to underline who has leverage in the new information fight.
 The Washington Post reported that the Italian prime minister condemned a deepfake photo as a political attack, and Meloni said online sharing of such images can deceive and manipulate anyone.
+The Washington Post,

 The Guardian.
 The attacker’s advantage is speed and scale; Meloni’s advantage is that she can turn the incident into a test case for the state.